mauricerenck/og-image/README.md

 ---

-This plugin creates an og-image for a page based on a template image and a text input.
+This plugin creates an og-image for a page, based on a template image and a text input.
 Simply add `/og-image` to any url to get the og-image for that page.

 ## Installation